microsoft/TypeScript/doc/spec.md

 );
 ```

-In this example, the second parameter to ‘vote’ has the function type
+In this example, the second parameter to 'vote' has the function type

 ```TypeScript
 (result: string) => any
 ```

-which means the second parameter is a function returning type ‘any’ that has a single parameter of type ‘string’ named ‘result’.
+which means the second parameter is a function returning type 'any' that has a single parameter of type 'string' named 'result'.

 Section [3.7.2](#3.7.2) provides additional information about function types.

 ## <a name="1.3"/>1.3 Object Types

 TypeScript programmers use *object types* to declare their expectations of object behavior.
-The following code uses an *object type literal* to specify the return type of the ‘MakePoint’ function.
+The following code uses an *object type literal* to specify the return type of the 'MakePoint' function.

 ```TypeScript
 var MakePoint: () => {